msdx/gradle-publish/README.md

 `build.gradle`: A demo about how to use it.

-`gradle.properties`:The properties that will be used in `bintray.gradle`.
-You are required to copy this file into your library project and configure the values of these properties.
+`gradle.properties`: The properties that will be used in `bintray.gradle`.
+You are needed to copy this file into your library project and configure the values of these properties.

 ##How To Use